Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 How to Know Your Skin Tone

-The undertone of the skin is the cool, warm or neutral hue which shows through the skin’s surface color.
-Even though the skin’s surface color changes like after prolonged exposure to the sun or if there are skin conditions like acne, its undertone remains the same.
+What is the undertone of the skin?
+Simply put, the undertone of the skin is the cool, warm or neutral hue which shows through the skin’s surface color.
+Your undertone remains the same even if the surface color changes due to prolonged exposure to the sun or if there are skin conditions like acne.

 Warm Undertone (yellow to olive) – if the skin tans easily but does not burn, there is a naturally high level of melanin or the pigment that gives the skin its color.
 This is the case with most people of Indian or African-American descent.
 However, some African-Americans have a deeper ebony skin tone that has a cool undertone.
 For this skin tone, espresso-type shades are ideal and dark copper shades are not recommended.